Mukhopadhyay/Mukhopadhyay/README.md

 I love creating & finding interesting datasets and seeing what awesome ideas my fellow programmers, data scientists come up with.
 Stay tuned on my Kaggle for more of my datasets.

+I'm currently working on a Python library which will allow the users to use `MongoDB` as a centralized logging place.
+You can find the repository here: [`Monolg`](https://github.com/Mukhopadhyay/monolg).

 #### These are some of the most recent datasets I worked on:

 |Dataset|Description|Links|